 In certain situations, Medicare beneficiaries may be eligible

-for a Special Enrollment Period and allowed to change Medicare Part D or Medicare Advantage plan coverage outside of the AEP or MA OEP.
+for a Special Enrollment Period and have an opportunity to change Medicare Part D or Medicare Advantage plan coverage outside of the AEP or MA OEP.
 Some of the most common SEPs are:

 - SEP for people moving outside of their Medicare plan's Service Area.